 Examples and Evidence

-Application Note: Anti-HCP antibody characterisation using SpotMap for analysis of 2D SDS-PAGE and Western blots.
+Application note: Anti-HCP antibody characterisation using SpotMap

 SpotMap software used to minimise inter-user and inter-lab variation of anti-HCP antibody percentage coverage results